 John H. Pinkerton, President, Chief Executive Officer and a director, became a director in 1988.
-He joined the Company, as President in 1990 and was appointed Chief Executive Officer in 1992.
+He was employed by the Company as President in 1990 and was appointed Chief Executive Officer in 1992.
 Previously, Mr. Pinkerton was Senior Vice President of Snyder Oil Corporation, or SOCO.
 Prior to joining SOCO in 1980, Mr. Pinkerton was with Arthur Andersen & Co.
 Mr. Pinkerton received his Bachelor of Arts in Business Administration from Texas Christian University and his Master of Arts in Business Administration from the University of Texas.

-Jeffrey L. Ventura, Executive Vice President and Chief Operating Officer, joined the Company in July 2003.
+Jeffrey L. Ventura, Executive Vice President and Chief Operating Officer and a director, became a director in 2005.
+He joined the Company in July 2003.
 Previously, Mr. Ventura served as President and Chief Operating Officer of Matador Petroleum Corporation which he joined in 1997.
-Prior to 1997, Mr. Ventura spent eight years at Maxus Energy Corporation where he managed various engineering, exploration and development operations and was responsible for coordination of engineering technology.
+Prior to 1997, Mr. Ventura spent eight years at Maxus Energy Corporation where he managed various engineering, exploration and development operatings and was responsible for coordination of engineering technology.
 Previously, Mr. Ventura was with Tenneco, where he held various engineering and operating positions.
 Mr. Ventura holds a Bachelor of Science degree in Petroleum and Natural Gas Engineering from the Pennsylvania State University.

-Steven L. Grose, Executive Vice President-Great Lakes, joined Range in 1980.
+Steven L. Grose, Senior Vice President-Appalachia, joined Range in 1980.
 Previously, Mr. Grose was employed by Halliburton Services, Inc. from 1971 until 1978.
 Upon the formation of Great Lakes Energy Partners L.L.C. in September 1999, Mr. Grose was placed in-charge of all operations of the joint venture between Range and FirstEnergy.
 Mr. Grose is a member of the Society of Petroleum Engineers and is a past president of The Ohio Oil and Gas Association.
 Mr. Grose received his Bachelor of Science Degree in Petroleum Engineering from Marietta College.